Kamanaka5502/semantic-integrity-to-execution-boundary/README.md

 ## The Problem

+Modern systems fail because execution is not governed.

+This is not a semantic failure alone.
+It is a failure of execution control.

+But they do not enforce whether a proposed action is allowed to become real.

 Modern AI + data systems break in two critical places:

+This is not a semantic problem alone.

+It is a failure of execution control.

 ### 1. Semantic Failure
 - Context is incomplete